Best Projector Under $200 in 2023

 You can buy what are called short-throw projectors which can be much closer, but these are expensive.

 Perhaps not so much a consideration in this price range, but the best way to not worry about room size and positioning and therefore knocking it over is to ceiling mount it for that ultimate home theatre vibe.

 Generally, the way mounts work is that the projector attaches upside down, so make sure you get a projector that is capable of flipping the image, or you will be standing on your head for the length of your movie.

 How long will my lamp last?

 Generally, you will get a projector that gives you a time of around the 40k hours mark.
-Will they last that long, maybe.
-What I have tended to find, even with more expensive projectors, is that other parts tend to start packing in long before the lamp goes.

 For me, I’m choosing the Wsiiroon here.
 It’s cheaper than the Irulu and certainly seems to be on a par feature-wise.
 Yes, it looks like a printer, and perhaps the built-in speaker doesn’t sound as good, but we wouldn’t recommend sticking with that anyway.
 And should you fancy an outdoor movie night, you can even use it outdoors, making that camping trip potentially even more fun (by forgetting you are camping).